ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 [^pattern-show]: When I first implemented the show instance, I used the @ symbol to represent the pattern.
 However, I found that by using a block symbol instead, I would be able to get a better representation of the pattern.
 Though, the symbol does sometimes cause visual issues on some applications.[^coveralls-fix]

 [^coveralls-fix]: Originially I included a link to a Coveralls.io coverage report on the library which displayed question mark within diamond symbols in place of the block symbol.
-However, at some point between when I wrote the footnote and when I went backover the link while editing this article, Coveralls apparently fixed this display issue.
+However, at some point between when I wrote the footnote and when I went back over the link while editing this article, Coveralls apparently fixed this display issue.

 [^scale-list]: I thought that `Data.List` would likely have a function for scaling lists up by a given factor since it seemed like a common list operation, however, unfortunately it does not have any such function from what I can tell.